-We also organise WASAMUN: a three-day international affairs conference attended by young people from across the country.
-Pupils studying Geography will find our simulation of the Arctic Council particularly relevant to their A level course.
-We are also the only conference in the UK to offer a Model United States Congress for pupils undertaking A level Government and Politics.
+We also organise WASAMUN: a two-day international affairs conference attended by young people from across the country.
+Pupils studying Geography will find our simulation of the Arctic Council particularly relevant to their A level course

 In the past, many of our most active team members have started MUN for the first time in the Lower Sixth.
 More information can be found on our dedicated website at mun.wycombeabbey.com.

-Miss L Monteil, Teacher i/c of Model United Nations (from January 2022)
+Miss L Monteil, Teacher i/c of Model United Nations